Reading Bills Without the Fear: Lesson One

 Lesson Summary

-Most people decide whether a bill is good or bad based on surface-level information, a headline, a social media post, or a lobbyist summary.
+Most people decide whether a bill is good based on surface-level information, a headline, a social media post, or a lobbyist summary.
 They never read the actual words.
 That’s how bad laws pass with almost no resistance.

 This lesson asks you to do one thing differently.
 Open the bill.
 Read the actual words.
 Mark what you don’t understand.
 Ask who gains power and how far that power reaches.